praveenande84/Target-Interview/01 My Self/About My Self.md

 In my previous company I solved many problems.

-I am hard-working.
-I can work for long hours.
-For the last 12 months, I spent 6 to 7 hours learning every day.
 I am friendly and can mingle with people easily.
 I can collaborate with people and be a good team player.

 </details>